- Why Social Analysis Is Essential to Success

-Insight into consumers’ habits and preferences, unmet needs and pain points helps both marketers and communicators make better strategic decisions.
+Insight into consumers’ habits and preferences, unmet needs, and pain points helps both marketers and communicators make better strategic decisions.

 Discover What Your Target Audiences Are Talking About

-“As an industry, we are moving beyond blunt metrics like share of voice and sentiment toward contextual insights drawn from integrated media intelligence,” says Michelle Vangel, Vice President, Insight Solutions at Cision.
-“The ability to understand perceptions about your brand and reputation risks among various audiences you are targeting such as customers, prospects, employees, or investors informs strategy for objective setting, content and messaging direction, operational tactics, measurement frameworks and more.”
+As an industry, communications is moving beyond blunt metrics like share of voice and sentiment toward contextual insights drawn from integrated media intelligence.
+The ability to understand perceptions about your brand and reputation risks among various audiences you are targeting such as customers, prospects, employees, or investors informs strategy for objective setting, content and messaging direction, operational tactics, measurement frameworks and more.